 Further up North from the Bicaz Gorge, there is Tihuța Pass (or Bârgău Pass).
 Located at 1201 meters, it also connects the regions of Moldova (Vatra Dornei) and Transylvania (Bistrița).

 The pass was made famous by Bram Stoker’s Dracula, where it was mentioned as the Borgo Pass.
+So Dracula fans might want to stop here when they visit Romania.
 The place, however, doesn’t look as it belongs in a book of horrors, but rather in a fairy tale.

 26. Bran Castle

 Forgetting about Dracula for a bit, the 1388 castle is still worth a visit.
-Until you get to see the real thing, you can go on a virtual tour of Bran Castle.
+Until you get to see the real thing when you visit Romania, you can go on a virtual tour of Bran Castle.

 27. Rucăr-Bran Pass

 At a height of 1,254 meters, the Rucăr-Bran Pass connects two counties: Brașov and Argeș.
 The area is popular with tourists because of the splendid natural views.
-Moieciu and Fundata, both areas within the pass, are among the top choices of the visitors when looking for a mountain resort in the Southern Carpathians.
+Moieciu and Fundata, both areas within the pass, are among the top choices of travelers who visit Romania when looking for a mountain resort in the Southern Carpathians.

 28. Poenari Castle

-If you wish to see a castle which definitely had something to do with Vlad the Impaler, you should visit the Poenari Castle.
+If you wish to see a castle which definitely had something to do with Vlad the Impaler, you go to Poenari Castle when you visit Romania.
 It is actually more of a fortress or a citadel than a castle, and nowadays it’s mostly in ruins.
 However, it is definitely worth climbing the 1,480 steps to reach it, not only to learn more about its history but also to enjoy the stunning views.